rezaghayedi/Traffic-Sign-Detection-and-Recognition/README.md

   - **GTSDB:** [Kaggle link](https://www.kaggle.com/datasets/safabouguezzi/german-traffic-sign-detection-benchmark-gtsdb)

 - **Note:** In the code, the datasets are already loaded from Google Drive, so there is no need to download them manually.
+- Simply open the notebook inside the **src** folder and run it.
+The scripts automatically read all required paths and files directly from Google Drive.

 ## 📈 Overall Workflow